Meteor-Community-Packages/check-npm-versions/README.md

 checkNpmVersions({
   'griddle-react': '0.3.x'
 });

+const Griddle = require('griddle-react');
 ```

 This will prompt the user with an error message if they do not install `griddle-react` at a correct version directly in their application.
 In your install instructions, you'll still want to tell them to `npm install --save griddle-react` --- this will just tell them what's wrong if they do not.

+Note that you must use `require` rather than `import`, unless you do the check in a separate file, as `import` is hoisted to the top of the file (and thus before the call to `checkNpmVersions`).